maxgrok/block_explorer/README.md

 # block_explorer
-This is a block explorer dApp built using ethers-cli that displays the last ten blocks within the Ethereum network that have been validated.
+This is a block explorer built using ethers-cli that displays the last ten blocks within the Ethereum network that have been validated.
+To make this a dApp, host your files on ipfs.

 # Pre-requisites